minaandrawos/RealTimeFileLogger/README.md

 Real Time File logger or rtfilelogger for short, is a simple desktop application written in Python.
 The tool allows you to read text\log\non-binary files in real time.
 It also allows you to pause or resume reading files.
 The tool is cross-platform.

+Due to my limited time, the tool has some bugs, but it works for the most part :)

 ![Simple file logger](https://github.com/minaandrawos/RealTimeFileLogger/blob/master/screenshot.png)

 ----